 A workers compensation hearing… What can possibly go wrong, right?
 Well, many things.
-A lot of workers in Santa Clarita and elsewhere in California have no idea why these hearings are so vital for the success of their workers compensation claim.
+A lot of workers in Los Angeles and elsewhere in California have no idea why these hearings are so vital for the success of their workers compensation claim.

 “These hearings,” says our workers comp lawyer in Los Angeles at the Law Offices of Kropach & Kropach, “Are held at local WCAB (Workers Compensation Appeals Board) offices.”

 Sadly, many workers take these hearings lightly, come underprepared, show up late, or even miss the hearing altogether.
 This is a huge mistake, as you can accomplish many positive things through a workers comp hearing, including but not limited to getting special accommodation from the employer, resolving disputes, settling your case, suspending your case for further handling, trying the case, and many more.

 “So, please, if you are running late for some reason, be sure to notify the court,” warns our experienced workers compensation lawyer in Los Angeles.
 “Otherwise, showing up late or failing to show up may result in the dismissal of your workers comp case.”

 In order to get prepared for the hearing, do not come empty-handed.
 You will be required to bring medical documents proving your injuries, everything else related to your case, and, most importantly, your attorney.

 If you are represented by a lawyer, all you have to do is check in, have a seat, and wait with your attorney for your hearing.
 If you do not have an attorney, on the other hand, you will be required to approach the front desk so they can direct you to the Information and Assistance Officer.
 Depending on the circumstances of your case, someone may be assigned to handle your case, but there is no guarantee that this “someone” will be representing your best interests at the hearing.